nodejs/node/doc/api/addons.markdown

    to interface with libuv.
 That is, if you perform any I/O, libuv will need to be used.

- - Internal Node libraries.
-Most importantly is the `node::ObjectWrap` class which you will likely want to derive from.
+ - Internal io.js libraries.
+Most importantly is the `node::ObjectWrap`
+   class which you will likely want to derive from.

  - Others.
 Look in `deps/` for what else is available.

-Node statically compiles all its dependencies into the executable.
+io.js statically compiles all its dependencies into the executable.
 When compiling your module, you don't need to worry about linking to any of these libraries.